-Target students are mid-career administrative officials working for governments and international organizations who are willing to acquire a wide range of knowledge and expertise, actively formulate policies and make recommendations, and contribute to national and regional development.
-In the future, the student is expected to play a leading role in the public sector in their countries.
+Target students are early- and mid-career administrative officials working for governments and international organizations who are willing to acquire a wide range of knowledge and expertise, and by gaining the ability to conduct an academically high level of policy analysis and policy proposal making, are willing to contribute to national and regional development.
+In the future, the student is expected to play a leading role in the public sector in their countries while serving as a bridge between practice and academia.

 To be admitted, students must have a basic level of academic ability equivalent to that of a university graduate, and an adequate ability to write and communicate in English.
-Students must also have a strong interest in real issues and the ability to explore key policy issues.
+Students must also have a strong interest in real issues, the ability to explore key policy issues, and to be able to work steadily on research.